 It is important to ensure that they are fed a healthy, balanced diet that does not cause gastrointestinal upset.

-It is also very important to make sure these teacup-sized dogs are not jumping from heights.
+It is also very important to make sure these teacup-sized dogs are not jumping from heights as they are prone to patella luxation.
 This helps to decrease the risk of any broken bones.
 They should also not be roughhoused during play as their bones are very frail.

 They are usually stubborn when it comes to doing things they don’t enjoy, like taking a bath or going to the vet.
 They can also be stubborn when it comes to training as well.
 This pup is smart, and likes to be as involved as possible with its owners, however when trying to train new tricks they can be persistent in not listening.
 This makes teaching them a bit of a chore.